JIBINJOHNV/pqtl-dimple-gwas/Readme.md

 ### STEP5b: Validation & Data Integrity
 Upon completion, the Number of sites from the _GRCh38_merged.vcf.gz files is cross-referenced against the QC file generated in STEP 3 (/mnt/fast/Analysis/ukb-ppp_harmonisation/chr_mered_data/ukb-ppp_EUR_AllChr_merged_row_counts.csv).
 This comparison is critical to identify and quantify any variant loss that may have occurred during the harmonisation process.

-### STEP5c : Compare BETA AND P VALUE, FRQ OF HARMONISED VCF file and Raw data file (few random files)
+### STEP5c : Compare BETA, P VALUE, SI and AF  OF Harmonised VCF file and Raw data file (few random files)

 # STEP 6: Extract Z SCORE FROM Harmonised vcf files
 For the [(DIMPLE-GWAS)](https://github.com/mlamcogent/DIMPLE-GWAS)  pipeline, we extract Z-scores from harmonized summary statistics for approximately 86,000 high-quality SNPs.
 These variants were derived from the HapMap reference panel following LD pruning ($R^2 < 0.1$) based on the 1000 Genomes European (EUR) population.
 The script used in this step can be found [(here)](scripts/4a_prepare_z_sore_matrix.py).